thenemchua/chess-elo-prediction/README.md

 Then after transforming the pgn into a list of n matrices - n being the number of moves played in the game - we used a combination of CNN and LSTM.

-The model first read the matrices using layers of CNN extracting the spatial information, then the duration between moves is added to the output of the CNN and goes trhough a few layers of LSTM to model the temporal dynamics of the game.
+The model first read the matrices using layers of CNN extracting the spatial information, then the duration between moves is added to the output of the CNN and goes through a few layers of LSTM to model the temporal dynamics of the game.

 ### Challenges